-On April 14, 2020, the Company and its United States subsidiaries received the PPP Loans under the PPP which is part of the recently enacted CARES Act administered by the U.S. Small Business Administration.
-The Company received total proceeds of \$3.7 million from the PPP Loans.
-In accordance with the requirements of the PPP, the Company intends to use proceeds from the PPP Loans primarily for payroll costs.
+On April 14, 2020, the Company and its United States subsidiaries received the PPP Loan under the Paycheck Protection Program which is part of the recently enacted CARES Act administered by the U.S. Small Business Administration.
+The Company received total proceeds of \$3.7 million from the PPP Loan which we anticipate to be fully forgiven.
+In accordance with the requirements of the PPP, the Company is using proceeds from the PPP Loan primarily for payroll costs.
+The loan is recorded on the balance sheet in current liabilities as deferred income liability and cash provided by operating activities on the statement of cash flows (See Note 2 for accounting policy on loan).

-Cash, cash equivalents and restricted cash were \$22.3 million at March 31, 2020 compared to \$23.6 million at December 31, 2019.
+Cash, cash equivalents and restricted cash were \$31.4 million at June 30, 2020 compared to \$23.6 million at December 31, 2019.
 In addition, the Company has a U.S. revolving credit facility with a maturity date of July 20, 2023.
-At March 31, 2020, the Company had approximately \$23.6 million available to borrow under its revolving credit facility.
+At June 30, 2020, the Company had approximately \$15.1 million available to borrow under its revolving credit facility.

-At March 31, 2020, the PM Group had established working capital facilities with five Italian, one Spanish and nine South American banks.
-Under these facilities, the PM Group can borrow \$22.9 million against orders, invoices and letters of credit.
-At March 31, 2020, the PM Group had received advances of \$15.2 million.
+At June 30, 2020, the PM Group had established working capital facilities with five Italian, one Spanish and nine South American banks.
+Under these facilities, the PM Group can borrow \$23.2 million against orders, invoices and letters of credit.
+At June 30, 2020, the PM Group had received advances of \$13.8 million.
 Future advances are dependent on having available collateral.

 Our subsidiary in Argentina ("PM Argentina") began accounting for their operations as highly inflationary effective July 1, 2018, as required by GAAP.
 Under highly inflationary accounting, PM Argentina's functional currency became the Euro (its parent company reporting currency), and its income statement and balance sheet have been measured in Euros using both current and historical rates of exchange.
 The effect of changes in exchange rates on peso-denominated monetary assets and liabilities has been reflected in earnings in other (income) and expense, net and was not material.
-As of March 31, 2020, PM Argentina had a small net peso monetary position.
-Net sales of PM Argentina were less than 5 percent of our consolidated net sales for the three months ended March 31, 2020 and 2019.
+As of June 30, 2020, PM Argentina had a small net peso monetary position.
+Net sales of PM Argentina were less than 5 percent of our consolidated net sales for the six months ended June 30, 2020 and 2019.